 Students should contact each of their instructors to let them know of a positive test.
 Class absences due to COVID-19 are handled like any other absence due to illness.
 Students should work with individual faculty members and follow policies outlined in the SUNY Cortland Handbook and Catalogs for making up missed work.

 The university does not require face coverings.
 However, students who test positive should wear a mask at all times when not alone.
 For students isolating in place, this includes all roommates.
 All students who test positive for COVID-19 should wear a well-fitting mask for five days after ending isolation.

 Please be aware that SUNY Cortland may reinstate an indoor face covering policy if recommended by local, state or federal health organizations.

 All students should be aware of possible COVID-19 symptoms, including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting or diarrhea.

 Any students who have any symptoms of COVID-19 should contact Student Health Service at 607-753-4811 on the first day they are ill, even if symptoms are mild.
-This applies to vaccinated and exempt students.
-If you are experiencing COVID-19 symptoms, you should not attend class or any social gathering unless you have been cleared to do so by Student Health Service.
+This applies to students who are fully vaccinated.
+If you are experiencing COVID-19 symptoms, do not attend class or any social gathering unless your symptoms have cleared or you have received negative test results.